NathanDraco22/zaptools-dart/packages/zaptools_client/README.md

 ## Usage

-In order to get a connection with the server, `zaptools-dart` provides two clients: based on callbacks and based on streams.
+In order to get a connection with the server, `zaptools-dart` provides a client based on callbacks.

 `ZapConsumer` trigger a callback when a event is invoked